Hiroshi Yoshida: Commemorating the 70th anniversary of the death of the master of shin-hanga (modern ukiyo-e)

 Woodcut, paper 25.0×37.5cm

-Traditional ukiyo-e often ignored perspectives and boldly altered composition in order amplify artistic effects.
-But Yoshida’s shin-hanga was different: not only did he keep European realism-like style that had unaltered perspectives, he also successfully captured subtle gradations of light and shadow.
-Woodblock printing in Japan was traditionally completed through a collaboration of a specialized painter, a wood carver and a printer, so Yoshida had to master wood carving and printing, not just painting, so that he could tell exactly what he wanted from his carvers and printers to achieve the delicate nuances of his products.
+Traditional ukiyo-e often ignored perspectives and boldly altered composition in order to amplify artistic effects.
+But Yoshida’s shin-hanga was different: not only did he keep to a European realist style that had unaltered perspectives, he also successfully captured subtle gradations of light and shadow, which was absent in traditional ukiyo-e.
+Woodblock printing in Japan was traditionally completed through a collaboration between a specialized painter, a wood carver and a printer, so Yoshida had to master wood carving and printing, not just painting, so that he could understand exactly what he wanted from his carvers and printers to achieve the delicate nuances of his products.

 Morning on Tsurugisan, Twelve Scenes in the Japan Alps 1926